10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 #### Namespacing

-We should properly namespace all PHP code outside of theme templates.
+We properly namespace all PHP code outside of theme templates.
 This means any PHP file that isn't part of the [WordPress Template Hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/) should be organized within a namespace or _pseudo_ namespace so its contents don't conflict with other, similarly-named classes and functions ("namespace collisions").

 Generally, this means using a PHP ```namespace``` identifier at the top of included files: